 - Remember to tag people if you are mentioning them.
 You can do this by using the @ sign.
 Tagging people typically increases the visibility of your posts.

 Facebook is a much more personable platform.
-This is where you can shed a bit of your professionalism (key words: A bit) and be more candid.
+This is where you can shed a bit of your professionalism (key words: A bit) and add a personal touch.
 Follow these best practices when posting:

 - Don’t use any hashtags.